 Symptoms can self-resolve with relative rest.
 If this is not the case, seeing a Podiatrist, Physical Therapist or Osteopath is recommended.
 Treatment includes massage, manipulation, mobilisation, taping, and custom insoles.

-Between each toe and foot, a webspace holds the interdigital nerve.
+Between each toe in the foot, a webspace holds the interdigital nerve.
 This causes pain and swelling of the nerve, commonly between the 3/4 metatarsals.
-Poor biomechanics, poorly fitted footwear and foot deformity can lead to compression of the interdigital nerve and forming Morton’s Neuroma.
+Poor biomechanics, poorly fitted footwear and foot deformity can lead to compression of the interdigital nerve and the formation of Morton’s Neuroma.

 Symptoms include burning-type pain, pins and needles, numbness, and the feeling of a pebble in one’s shoe when walking.
 You can diagnose Morton’s Neuroma through an ultrasound scan or an MRI.

 Treatment from a Podiatrist or root specialist Physical Therapist can include mobilisations, stretching, stability exercises, and custom insoles.
-If this fails, it may be necessary to have an ultrasound-guided steroid injection.
+If this fails, it may be necessary to have an ultrasound-guided steroid injection or surgery

 The Sinus Tarsi is a small tunnel that runs outside the ankle joint.
 It hosts an array of ligaments, tendons, blood vessels, and nerve endings.
 The sinus tarsi can become irritated by abnormal foot structure, flat foot deformity, lateral ankle sprains, or systemic conditions.
-When this occurs, it can irritate the Sinus Tarsi and lead to pain, tingling, and burning along the lateral ankle and lateral foot.
+When the Sinus Tarsi is irritated, it is called Sinus Tarsi Syndrome and it can lead to pain, tingling, and burning along the lateral ankle and lateral foot.

 This rare condition involves the coalition of two bones outside the foot.
 This is a normal congenital condition usually not noticed until the second generation or later in a person’s life.